Wizcorp/cordova-plugin-wizpurchase/README.md

 Can detect if rooted iOS device or emulator / simulator etc.

 iOS calls: `[SKPaymentQueue canMakePayments]`

+Android calls: `isBillingSupported()` only once on the setup of IAP internally.

 - *Return* (Boolean) value to specify whether the client can make a purchase